language and parsing

 'sudo apt-get install

-@@ The folder hierarchy in Linux seems very cryptic and you cant
+@@ The folder hierarchy in Linux seems very cryptic and you cant just put files anywhere

 log in to the system with a username of 'bob'